EuropePMC/full-text-xsl/README.md

 ### schematron

-A collection of schematron tests for JATS XML files submitted to the Europe PMC plus MSS (https://europepmc.org/).
+A collection of schematron tests for JATS XML files submitted to the Europe PMC plus MSS (https://plus.europepmc.org/).

 epmc.sch is the main file.
-Other files are taken from the following projects:
+Files are taken from the following projects:

  * https://github.com/JATS4R/jats-schematrons
  * https://github.com/elifesciences/eLife-JATS-schematron